Public Affairs and Administration

 The Department of Public Affairs & Administration at California State University, East Bay offers two graduate programs: the Master of Public Administration (MPA) degree and the Master of Science in Healthcare Administration (MS-HCA.)

-NEW - Will be accepting applications for the on-campus MPA, on-campus MS-HCA, and ONLINE MS-HCA programs for SPRING 2017.
+- We'll be accepting applications for the on-campus MPA, on-campus MS-HCA, and ONLINE MS-HCA programs for Fall 2017.

 - The online CSU Mentor application, all transcripts, two letters of recommendation, resume and statement of purpose must be submitted by this date for priority consideration.